Mary, Princess Royal and Countess of Harewood: Charity work

-It was reported in July 1927 that at a garden party at the Headingley Cricket Ground, the Princess was served tea alongside dignitaries who included members of the Middleton family; Olive Middleton, great-grandmother of Catherine, Princess of Wales, was one of them.
-The Princess and her son, George Lascelles, 7th Earl of Harewood, were patrons of the Yorkshire Symphony Orchestra which had played at soirées at their home, Harewood House.
-Attending these concerts was the orchestra's co-founder, Richard Noël Middleton, who was on friendly terms with the Princess.
-Middleton's wife, Olive, was a member of the Princess's fundraising committee for the Leeds General Infirmary.
-Olive's first cousin was fellow committee member Elinor G. Lupton who reportedly launched the fund-raising appeal in 1933.
-The committee's vice-presidents included the Princess's sister-in-law, the Hon.
-Mrs Edward Lascelles, who served alongside Olive Middleton and her relative, Jessie Beatrice Kitson.
-Princess Mary became patron of the Leeds Infirmary in 1936.
+In July 1927, it was reported that, at a garden party at Headingley Cricket Ground, Mary was served tea alongside dignitaries who included members of the Middleton family; Olive Middleton, great-grandmother of Catherine, Princess of Wales, was among them.
+Mary and her son, George, were patrons of the Yorkshire Symphony Orchestra which performed soirées at their home, Harewood House.
+Among those attending was the orchestra's co-founder, Richard Noël Middleton, who was on friendly terms with Mary.
+Middleton's wife, Olive, served on Mary's fundraising committee for the Leeds General Infirmary.
+Olive's first cousin, Elinor G. Lupton, also served on the committee and reportedly launched the fundraising appeal in 1933.
+The committee's vice-presidents included Mary's sister-in-law, the Hon.
+Mrs Edward Lascelles, who served alongside Olive and her relative Jessie Beatrice Kitson.
+In 1936, Mary became patron of the Leeds Infirmary.